jackyzha0/jackyzha0.github.io/content/thoughts/mindfulness.md

 ---
 title: "Mindfulness"
 date: 2021-08-28T22:59:37-04:00
+tags:
+- sapling
 ---

 What do I do when I am stressed or overcome with anxiety about the future?
 What about a terrible decision I feel like I've made or some [failure](posts/a-failure-resume.md)?

 I've found regular mindfulness sessions to be extremely helpful in easing my 'always-overthinking' brain.

+Related: how can we be more [digitally mindful?](thoughts/digital%20mindfulness.md)

 ## Self-guided Mindfulness
 I've tried guided meditions like the ones on YouTube and Headspace and such but find they don't work super well for me.
 I really like being intentional with what I want out of the meditation session and I find it helps me focus and stay present.
 Here is the process I find works best for me: